scholz-lab/PpaPred/README.md

         `python -u predict.py -p "pattern"`<br>
     b. individually with slurm:<br>
         `sbatch Predict.sh "pattern"`<br>
-    c. or multiple with a slurm scripts (edit multiPredict.sh by providing name patterns of folders)<br>
+    c. or multiple with slurm script (edit multiPredict.sh by providing name patterns of folders)<br>
     c. `sh multiPredict.sh`

-#### If you want to use the provided jupyter notebooks for batch analysis:
+#### If you want to use the provided jupyter notebook for batch analysis:

 1. Activate ipykernel for env (only once):<br>
     `conda activate PpaPred` or `source activate PpaPred`<br>